Simplex tree: Operations

-As for construction, as seeing in the constructive definition, construction is proportional to the number and complexity of simplexes in the simplicial complex.
+As for construction, as seen in the constructive definition, construction is proportional to the number and complexity of simplexes in the simplicial complex.
 This can be especially expensive if the simplicial complex is dense.
 However, some optimizations for particular simplicial complexes, including for Flag complexes, Rips complexes and Witness complexes.

 Applications

-Simplex tree are efficient in sparse simplicial complexes.
+Simplex trees are efficient in sparse simplicial complexes.
 For this purpose, many persistent homology algorithms focusing on high-dimensional real data (often sparse) use simplex trees within these algorithms.
-While simplex trees are not as efficient as incidence matrix, their simplex-based structure allows them to be useful efficient for simplicial complex storage within persistent homology algorithms.
+While simplex trees are not as efficient as incidence matrices, their simplex-based structure allows them to be useful and efficient for simplicial complex storage within persistent homology algorithms.